 Visitor Accommodation at Samye Ling Comprises:-¬†

 - Retreat Rooms - High standard, comfortable rooms with Wifi.
-15 single rooms with¬†wash basins and 1 twin with en-suite shower and toilet.
+15 single rooms with¬†wash basins and shared facilities and 1 twin with en-suite shower and toilet.

-- Potala House¬†- Our very popular modern guesthouse with 30 single rooms with wash basins and 1 twin room with en-suite toilet.
+- Potala House¬†- Our very popular guesthouse with 30 single rooms each with wash basin and shared facilities and 1 twin room with en-suite toilet.

 - Johnstone House¬†(also known as Zamsem House) - The original old building with its own self-service tea room, small library, lounge and public payphone.
 Three twin rooms with wash basins, three male and three female dormitories.